elek/flekszible/docs/content/reference.md

 ```

 If the `grafana/install-dashboard` transformation type is available (which means you used an import to import grafana flekszible definition) this transformation will modify the grafana configmap and register all the dashboards in the `ozone-dashboard` configmap to be available.
 If grafana is not imported the transformation will be ignored without error.

+# Generators

+Generators are simple plugins which can

+ * create additional Kubernetes resource files during the import (eg. convert shell scripts / config files to configmaps)
+ * can write the destination directory directly (eg. generate helper shell scripts)
+ * They are activated for a specific type of subdirectory (eg. to a subdirectory with the name of `configmaps`)

+As of now we have three type of generators and will be described here in more details

+ ## Configmaps

+Configmap generator is wrapping any file to real Kubernetes configmaps.
+Generator is activated for the `configmaps` subdirectories.

+To create a configmap:

+ 1. Create a `configmaps` subdirectory
+ 2. Put any file with the nameconvention: *configmapname*_*keyname*

+ ## Output

+Output generator copies resources to the output directories.
+Create a `output` directory and all the resources will be copied to the destination during the import.
+Can be used to manage helper shell scripts.

+ ## Secrets

+Secret generator is activated for any subdirectory which contains the file `.secretgen`.
+This file should contain a line `secret: <script>` where `<script>` is the name of a shell script which exists in the output directory.

+Generator will iterate over all the other files in the directory and execute `<script> <file>`.
+The shell script should output with multiple lines in the format `<key> <secret>` Where `<key>` is the name of the secret inside the Kubernetes secret resource, and `<secret>` is a `base64` encoded link.